The ruins of Highland House on the southeast coast of South Caicos

 Business Licenses

 All Turks and Caicos businesses must have a business license.
-The price of business licenses varies depending on your category of business.
+The price of a business license varies depending on the category of business.
 You should hire a local lawyer to incorporate your business and apply for permits and licenses.
 The government mandates using corporate service providers to complete your business formation.

 Right to Work

 If you will be working in your business yourself, you must obtain the right to work on the islands.
-You can acquire a work permit or invest substantially in the islands.
+To do so, you can acquire a self-employed work permit or invest substantially in the islands.
 If you opt for the investment route, you must ensure at least 60% of your workers are Turks and Caicos Islanders.
-The investment amount varies by island, but it starts at $750,000.
+The base investment amount varies by island, but it starts at $750,000.

 Your other option is to acquire a work permit.
-These permits are issued based on skills needed on the islands, and if your skill is in demand, you may be able to obtain a work permit.
-However, these annual permits are not guaranteed to be renewed yearly, so you may only have the right to work for a limited time.
+These permits are issued based on skills needed on the islands.
+If your skill is in demand, you may be able to obtain a work permit.
+Note that the process of obtaining a work permit is long and arduous, so its best to hire a law firm or third-party agent to submit an application on your behalf.
+In addition, these annual permits are not guaranteed to be renewed yearly, meaning you only have the right to work for a limited time.

 Corporate Service Providers

 Turks and Caicos corporate services range from legal to banking and financial services.
-If you are buying real estate, forming a business, or applying for citizenship, you must hire a local law firm to assist you.
-For local banking, payroll, investing, trusts, and other financial matters, plenty of financial institutions can offer assistance.
+If you are buying real estate or forming a business, you must hire a local firm to assist you (it's no longer possible to incorporate companies without one).
+For local banking, payroll, investing, trusts, and other financial matters, many financial institutions can offer assistance.

 Over-under photo of a red mangrove (Rhizophora mangle) on an uninhabited cay in the Turks and Caicos